Wedrix/hive-capstone-project/README.md

 # Hive AI - Hive Weather Inference API

 A production-ready FastAPI service for machine learning model inference with support for single and batch predictions.
-This project is designed for weather classification and supports multiple team member models.
+This project is designed for weather classification using a single trained model.

 ## Features

 - 🚀 FastAPI with async support
 - 🤖 Weather model loading and inference for weather classification
-- 👥 Multiple team member models support
 - 📊 Single and batch prediction endpoints
 - 🎨 Modern web UI with Ant Design
 - 🏥 Health check and readiness endpoints